-SciLifeLab Training Hub was established in 2023, which in essence is a scale-up of NBIS Training support, tools and resources to be offered to the wider SciLifeLab Infrastructure ecosystem and beyond.
-The NBIS Training team will continue to work closely with the Training Hub at SciLifeLab to further develop training infrastructure and to facilitate the use of open source tools, training-related services and open educational resources established by ELIXIR.
+The NBIS Training unit will continue to work closely with the Training Hub at SciLifeLab to further develop training infrastructure and to facilitate the use of open source tools, training-related services and open educational resources established by ELIXIR.
+We will utilise the SciLifeLab Training Hub to increase collaboration, co-delivery of courses and knowledge exchange with other SciLifeLab platforms and national stakeholders.

-NBIS engages in the ELIXIR Training Programme for delivery of courses in the life science sector such as bioinformatics, biocuration, data management and data science in addition to being part of the setting of training infrastructure across ELIXIR nodes.
+NBIS engages in the ELIXIR Training Programme to build and provide training infrastructure and best practices to enable delivery of courses by each ELIXIR node.
 Since 2021, ELIXIR-SE has the role as one of three Executive Committee members for the ELIXIR Training platform and hence has the role to strategically be part of developing training for the member nodes.
-Since the last years, ELIXIR training has successfully increased the training engagement across all nodes and with this been able to successfully integrate the infrastructure and outcomes from the joint node efforts into the NBIS training work.
-During last year, NBIS training participated in rebuilding the ELIXIR Training Metric Database used for monitoring training quality and impact and will engage in the code-base maintenance needed to provide this as a service to all ELIXIR-nodes.
+Since the last years, ELIXIR training has successfully increased the training engagement across all nodes and with this has been able to successfully integrate the infrastructure and outcomes from the joint node efforts into the NBIS training work.
+NBIS is leading the multi-node service The ELIXIR Training Metric Database (TMD), which can be used by all ELIXIR nodes for monitoring training quality and impact.

-- During 2024, we will continue arranging several training events on relevant topics. - Continue with our National Advisory Mentor Programme in Bioinformatics. - Provision of information on bioinformatics courses available in Sweden and within ELIXIR. - All NBIS material and courses are Open. - Upskill NBIS trainers on how to make training material more FAIR. - Continue to collaborate with other SciLifeLab platforms when relevant for advanced courses and seminar series. - Continue to collaborate closely with SciLifeLab Training Hub. - Further develop our collaboration with DDLS education and training, including the research school. - Continue to collaborate with other ELIXIR nodes for advanced courses and training events. - Continue to take a leading role for tasks in the ELIXIR Training Platform Work Programme.
+- During 2025, we will continue arranging several training events on relevant topics. - Continue with our National Advisory Mentor Programme in Bioinformatics. - All NBIS material and courses are Openly licensed and freely accessible. - Arrange workshops for NBIS trainers where they can make training material FAIR. - Increase our collaborations with other SciLifeLab platforms when relevant for advanced courses, symposia and seminar series. - Continue to collaborate closely with SciLifeLab Training Hub. - Take an active role in the DDLS Research school by providing the course Principles and tools for FAIR research Practices. - Continue to collaborate with other ELIXIR nodes for advanced courses and training events. - Continue to take a leading role for tasks in the ELIXIR Training Platform Work Programme. - Update training quality and impact measurements in accordance with the updated ELIXIR TMD framework. - Establish a comprehensive course catalogue on the NBIS website including clear learning objectives and prerequisites for each course.